ioannisa/SecuredAndroidPersistence/README.md

 ### Option 2 - Accessing DataStore Without coroutines

-Accessing DataStore Preferences without coroutines happens with the `Direct` version of the same functions that were used in the coroutines approach.
+To access DataStore preferences without coroutines, use the `Direct` versions of the same functions.

 Related functions:
 * `putDirect` (non-blocking)